porsche-design-system/porsche-design-system/packages/components-js/src/components/form/checkbox/checkbox.design.md

 # Checkbox

-Checkboxes are used for a list of options that allow the user to make choices.
+Use a Checkboxe for a list of options that allow the user to make choices.
 The choice of one or several options (checked state) or no option (unchecked state).
 Each checkbox has a label and is independent of all other checkboxes in the list.
 Checking one box doesn't uncheck the others.
 By default checkboxes are not selected.

-The Checkbox component is available for both Porsche Light and Dark Theme.

 ---

-## Types
+## Variants
-In order to provide an optimal user guidance within a page, different types of Text Fields are
-available:

-### 1. XY
+### 1. Default
-XY
+EXAMPLE

+### 2. Active
+EXAMPLE

+### 3. Undefined
+EXAMPLE

 ---